Zelak312/flaresolverr-mitm-proxy/README.md

 This also applies for POST requests (They are also in the query parameters)

+## How to send cookies

+Sending cookies is a bit different then headers.
+Flaresolverr already can pass cookies so flaresolverr-mitm doesn't integrates this, please see [the flaresolverr docs for cookies](https://github.com/FlareSolverr/FlareSolverr?tab=readme-ov-file#-requestget)

 ## Sending JSON in POST Request

 To send a JSON payload in a POST request, utilize the `$$post` keyword within the postData parameter.